Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

   see [Role management](https://docs.xperience.io/x/7IVwCg)
   and [UI page permission checks](https://docs.xperience.io/x/8IKyCg))

-As with all object types, the Migration Tool does not transfer code files to the target project.
+As with all object types, the Kentico Migration Tool does not transfer code files to the target project.
 You need to manually move all code files generated for your custom classes (_Info_, _InfoProvider_, etc.).

 To learn more about custom modules and classes in Xperience by Kentico, see